FlowFuse/website/src/_includes/core-nodes/udp-in-use-case.md

 *Note: On some systems, you may need root or administrator access to use ports below 1024 and/or broadcast, and have to ensure your firewall allows the data in.*

-**Note: The default TCP and UDP nodes have been removed from the Node-RED palette in the FlowFuse Cloud due to limitations in routing connections to the container running Node-RED inside the FlowFuse platform**
+**Note: The default UDP nodes have been removed from the Node-RED palette in the FlowFuse Cloud due to limitations in routing connections to the container running Node-RED inside the FlowFuse platform**

 ## Usecases